How Often Do Cats Need Shots?

 What are the core vaccinations?

-• Rabies: Required by law in nearly all states, this shot protects your cats (and you!) against the serious viral infection passed most often through bites.
+- Rabies: Required by law in nearly all states, and protects your cats (and you!) against the serious viral infection passed most often through bites.

-• Feline herpesvirus: Another extremely contagious virus spread through sharing of litter trays, food bowls and the inhalation of sneeze droplets, this is a major cause of upper respiratory infections.
+- Feline herpesvirus: Another highly contagious virus spread by sharing litter trays, food bowls, and inhaling sneeze droplets.
+This is a significant source of upper respiratory infections.

-• Panleukopenia (feline distemper): A potentially lethal virus that can cause fever, vomiting and in some cases, sudden death.
-Kittens are particularly at risk.
+- Panleukopenia (feline distemper): A potentially lethal virus that can cause fever, vomiting, and, in extreme cases, death.
+Kittens are especially vulnerable.

-The final three vaccinations often come in a three-in-one shot called either FVRCP or the distemper shot.
+The final three vaccinations often come in a three-in-one shot called FVRCP or the distemper shot.

 How often do cats need rabies shots?